raspiblitz/raspiblitz/FAQ.md

 *BTW there is a beneficial side effect when updating with a new SD card: You also get rid of any malware or system bloat that happened in the past.
 You start with a fresh system :)*

+## How can I avoid using a prepared blockchain and validate myself?

+The torrent and FTP download use a prepared blockchain to kick start the RaspiBlitz.
+If you want to selft validate you could do this on another more powerful computer and then transfere your own validated blockchain over to the RaspiBlitz.
+Check the options `Copying from another Computer` & `Cloning from a 2nd HDD` described in the [README](README.md) for more details.

 ## I have the full blockchain on another computer.
 How do I copy it to the RaspiBlitz?

 Copying a already synced blockchain from another computer (for example your Laptop) can be a quick way to get the RaspiBlitz started.
 Also that way you synced and verified the blockchain yourself and not trusting the RaspiBlitz FTP/Torrent downloads (dont trust, verify).